navidmdn/logic_based_qa/README.md

 ## Installing requirements

-This project has been tested on ubuntu 18.04 and macos 10.14 operating systems, with python 3.8.
+This project has been tested on ubuntu 20.04 and macos 10.14 operating systems, with python 3.10.

 ### python requirements

+First [install pytorch](https://pytorch.org/get-started/locally/) based on your system's requirements.
+Then install requirements using this command:
 ```
 pip install -r requirements.txt
 ```